databricks/spark-xml/README.md

      |-- three: string (nullable = true)
     ```

-- __Value in element that has no child elements but attributes__: The value is put in a separate field `valueTag`.
+- __Value in an element that has no child elements but attributes__: The value is put in a separate field, `valueTag`.

     ```xml
     ...